goodwill

 Goodwill is considered to be an intangible asset.
 It is a sum of everything that carries additional value to a business beyond just the mere aggregation of tangible or identifiable assets.
 Examples include brand reputation, customer loyalty, qualified employees, and good supplier relationships.

 Goodwill does not happen overnight.
 Goodwill is acquired by a business when it produces adequate operating results, which are achieved by the merits of an entity, its assets, or by simply existing reputation and customer satisfaction over time.
-It happens without any effort on the part of businesses when they expand and strengthen their relationships with customers, suppliers, and personnel.
+It happens without any effort on the part of the entire business when they expand and strengthen their relationships with customers, suppliers, and personnel.

 Goodwill is shown in the firm’s financial statements only when the firm is buying another firm.
 This means that when the firm is thriving on its own, its value in terms of goodwill is not shown.
-Only when some other firm buys it does goodwill appear in the books.
+Only when some other firm buys it does goodwill appear in the journal entry.

 How is goodwill calculated?